 When parties are fighting for scarce resources, disputes can become intense.
-Negotiation is often the answer, but agreements may need to be continually revisited to keep the peace.
-That’s the main takeaway from the dispute that erupted in the English Channel between French and British fishermen this August.
+Negotiation is often the answer, but agreements may need to be continually revisited to keep the peace, and a negotiation impasse can result in renewed conflict.
+That’s the main takeaway from the dispute that erupted in the English Channel between French and British fishermen in 2018.

 In Europe, the European Union sets fishing regulations for most species of seafood, but individual nations govern the catch of scallops by their fishermen.

 French scallop fishermen generally operate small, family-owned boats close to shore and sell the scallops they dredge live, Dmitri Rogoff, the head of Normandy’s fishing organization, told Reuters.
 To prevent overfishing, France bans its fishermen from dredging scallops between May 15 and October 1.

 By contrast, the British fleet includes larger ships that dredge scallops in deeper international waters, then freeze and process the catch onboard.
 In contrast to France, the United Kingdom allows British fishermen to dredge scallops year-round.
 British vessels can operate in the expansive Baie de la Seine, a 40-mile French inlet of the English Channel, as long as they stay 12 miles from the French coast.

 The French fishermen have long resented the presence of British boats in the bay, urging them to join in halting scallop dredging during the summer to allow stocks to replenish.
 Frustrations escalated in 2012, when about 40 French boats tried to scare away five British vessels by surrounding and banging into them.